vecchiotom/icehax-cad-fivem/README.md

 *let's see how to change the backgrounds*

-1- To change the images in the **first place i mentioned** you have to edit that file. you will find scrolling, this:
+1- To change the images in the **first place i mentioned** you have to edit the init.js file. in there you will find scrolling, this:
 ```
 if (result.department == "usaf"){
       img='<img src = "https://upload.wikimedia.org/wikipedia/commons/6/69/USAF_logo.png" class="media-object" style="width:60px">'